HyopeR/react-native-location/instructions/INSTALLATION.md

 <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
 <string>Location access when the app is in the foreground and background.</string>
 ```

+On IOS, you can set the notification behavior with "notificationMandatory" when using location in the background, but no setup is required.<br/>

 On IOS, if location services are to be used while the app is running in the background, this behavior must be defined as background modes in Info.plist. **[See Lines](https://github.com/HyopeR/react-native-location/blob/master/example/ios/ExampleApp/Info.plist#L38-L41)**
 ```xml